uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 # Detailed design
 [design]: #detailed-design

-The data should be made available in a postgresql database.
-We considered using other database types, but the increased maintenance effort for new packages and limited knowledge about NoSQL databases let us stay with the good well known postresql database.
+The data should be made available in a PostgreSQL database.
+We considered using other database types, but the increased maintenance effort for new packages and limited knowledge about NoSQL databases let us stay with the good well known PostgreSQL database.
-Also postgresql seems to be accepted in most Reporting tools as datasource, while NoSQL databases are not supported, or only via standard DBMS modules.
+Also PostgreSQL seems to be accepted in most Reporting tools as data source, while NoSQL databases are not supported, or only via standard DBMS modules.
 Native support was rarely available.

 ## The Database
-We design for the possibility to use an external DB for the reporting, while in the default setup we consider to use the available postgresql server on Uyuni.
+We design for the possibility to use an external DB for the reporting, while in the default setup we consider to use the available PostgreSQL server on Uyuni.
 We will use a different database name and login data.
 The database needs to be made available on the network to either connect with the reporting tool or with the Hub to gather the data.
-The connection should be secured with SSL using the certficiates we configure anyway for Uyuni Server.
+The connection should be secured with SSL using the certificates we configure anyway for Uyuni Server.
 If possible the connection to the main Uyuni DB from the outside should be forbidden.

 The database schema on the Uyuni Server and the Hub should be the same.